The reaction to an endangering situation

 “Learning a new skill frequently involves making mistakes, trainers using punishment will often simultaneously create behaviour problems, they will later need to fix”.

-If you take the time to build a relationship of trust and understanding, and practice observation and response, you will eventually achieve to help a scared dog overcome his fears.
+If you take the time to build a relationship of trust and understanding and practice observation and response, you will eventually achieve to help a scared dog to overcome his fears.

 Certifié - Comportement Canin Réactif